Saint-Chef

 Saint-Chef ([sɛ̃ ʃɛf]) is a commune in the Isère department in southeastern France.

 The commune is named after Saint Chef, who was born in the nearby hamlet of Arcisse.

-climate
+Climate

 Saint-Chef has a semi-continental climate characterized by generally higher rainfall in spring and summer than in winter.

 However, summers are hot and experience many intense stormy periods.
 Winters are generally quite cold and marked by frequent frosts, especially since the sector which has remained marshy for a very long time is often marked by numerous morning mists and more or less persistent fogs during cold periods.

 Hydrology

 The territory of Saint-Chef is criss-crossed by two small streams, the Saint-Savin stream to the south and the Ver stream to the north.

 History

 The abbey Saint-Chef develops over time.
 The abbey church dates from the 10th and 11th centuries.
 A first castle is built on the north hill.
 It will be followed by two others, later, still on the same hill but further west.
 After the French Revolution, the abbey was dismantled and its buildings re-used for the most part, or destroyed for some others.

 Between 1790 and 1794, Saint-Chef absorbed the communes of Arcisses, Chamont, Crucilleux, Laval-de-Saint-Chef, Montcarra, Trieux and Vercin.

 The current mayor is Alexandre Drogoz who replaced Noël Rolland in 2020.